custora/fastest-csv/grammar.md

   - Users can specify their own value for LINEBREAK, but it must be either CR, LF, or CR LF.

+This is the grammar that is used when 'strict' grammar is specified.
+Note that the default is 'relaxed', which will be explained further below.
 The gem uses the following default values:

   - FIELDSEP: `,`
   - FIELDQUOTE: `"`
   - LINEBREAK: `\n`

-Note importantly that the default value for LINEBREAK is just LF and not CR LF (which is the value in RFC 4180).
+Note that the default value for LINEBREAK is just LF and not CR LF (which is the linebreak value in RFC 4180).

+## Relaxed

+The default option in this package is actually 'relaxed' grammar, which will attempt to make some unambiguous interpretations of inputs that are technically syntactically incorrect under the strict grammar above.
+Under relaxed grammar:

+  - if FIELDQUOTE is encountered in the middle of a non-escaped TEXTDATA, it will be interpreted as a regular character

+  - if FIELDQUOTE is encountered in the middle of an escaped TEXTDATA but is not followed by another FIELDQUOTE, it will be interpreted as a regular character

+These departures from the fairly clean CSV grammar defined above are to help deal with common malformations in CSV that are still accepted by MySQL's `LOAD DATA INFILE`.